althetinkerer/althetinkerer.github.io/_posts/2019-2-6-Hello-World.md

   <p>This was actually my first real world data analysis job.
 Through contract I worked with Mutual Energy, AT&T, Visa Smart Card,<br>
     FedEx, and Lucent Technologies.
 Although Excel didn't have the power it does today, it was a very powerful tool for<br>
     generating call center data.
 I also worked in software development using Visual Foxpro to build a forecasting tool<br>
     on a team of software engineers.
-I had a background in telecom working with my father (40 years with AT&T) in the summers before<br>
+I had a background in telecom working with my father (40 years with AT&T) in the summers<br>
-    graduating high school, so as the company grew I migrated toward telecom.
+     before graduating high school, so as the company grew I migrated toward telecom.
 I was asked to move over due to my analytical<br>
     skills and join a team of hybrid software developers/voice engineers.
 PRC was beginning to migrate from the Lucent PBX phone<br>
     system to VoIP on some accounts.
 The many roles, technologies, and companies I worked with was a great starter for my career<br>
     To summarize here are my real-world work experiences: